almond-sh/almond/README.md

 - the ones originating from [scala-notebook](https://github.com/Bridgewater/scala-notebook),
   - [scala-notebook](https://github.com/Bridgewater/scala-notebook) itself, and
   - [spark-notebook](https://github.com/andypetrella/spark-notebook) that updated / reworked various parts of it and added Spark support to it, and
-- [Apache Toree](https://github.com/apache/incubator-toree) - formerly known as [spark-kernel](https://github.com/ibm-et/spark-kernel)), a Jupyter kernel to do Spark calculations in Scala.
+- [Apache Toree](https://github.com/apache/incubator-toree) (formerly known as [spark-kernel](https://github.com/ibm-et/spark-kernel)), a Jupyter kernel to do Spark calculations in Scala.

 [zeppelin](https://github.com/apache/incubator-zeppelin) is worth noticing too.
 Although not a Jupyter kernel, it provides similar features to Jupyter itself, and has some support for Spark, Flink, Scalding in particular.

-Most of them usually target one single use - like Spark calculations (and you have to have Spark around!), or just Scala calculations (and no Spark).
+Most of them usually target one single use - like Spark calculations (and you have to have Spark around if you just do bare Scala!), or just Scala calculations (and no way of adding Spark on-the-fly).
 They share no code with each other, so that features can typically be added to only one single kernel or project, and need to be re-implemented in the ones targetting other usages.
 That also makes it hard to share code between these various uses.